The kitchen floor (and most of me 🙂 is currently covered in glitter. It’s all because of these Christmas Treasure Boxes.

 I couldn’t resist glittering her wings.

-These wee treasures would be perfect as place markers on a festive holiday table.
+These small treasures would be perfect as place markers on a festive holiday table.
 The boxes really are quite inexpensive and easy to make.
 The large selection of scrapbook paper and miniatures make it possible to customize to any personality or theme.

 Would the gift of your dreams come in a large or small box?